csoutham/vantage/README.md

 - **Retry Chain**: View original job and all retry attempts
 - **Quick Actions**: Retry failed jobs directly from the details page

 **Note:** The dashboard requires authentication by default.
-Make sure you're logged in or customize the `viewVantage` gate as described in the Configuration section.
+Make sure you're logged in, or customize the `viewVantage` gate / `VANTAGE_AUTH_ENABLED` setting (explained below) if you need different behavior.

 ### Retry Failed Jobs